vivekvkashyap/vivekvkashyap.github.io/index.md

 ## About Me

-I am a research assistant who previously interned at the Indian Institute of Science (IISc), working on Neural Machine Translation for low-resource languages under Dr. Prathosh AP.
-I also interned at the Indian Institute of Technology, Bombay, under Dr. Ganesh Ramakrishnan.
-I hold a degree in Electrical and Electronics from Bangalore Institute of Technology
+I am a research assistant who previously interned at the Indian Institute of Science [IISc] (https://iisc.ac.in/), working on Neural Machine Translation for low-resource languages under [Dr. Prathosh AP] (https://eecs.iisc.ac.in/people/prathosh-a-p/).
+I also interned at the Indian Institute of Technology Bombay [IIT-B] (https://www.iitb.ac.in/), under [Dr. Ganesh Ramakrishnan] (https://www.cse.iitb.ac.in/~ganesh/).
+I did my undergrad in Electrical and Electronics from Bangalore Institute of Technology.

 ## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
+- **Natural Language Processing:** Large Language Models, Neural Machine Translation
+- **Computer Vision:** Unsupervised Learning, Image and Video Generations, Diffusion models, VAE, GANs
-- **Machine Learning:** meta-learning, incremental learning, transfer learning
+- **Machine Learning:** Transfer learning, Incremental Learning, Reinforcement Learning, Meta Learning

 ## News

-- **[Feb.
-2020]** Our paper about incremental learning is accepted to CVPR 2020.
-- **[Feb.
-2020]** We will host the ACM Multimedia Asia 2020 conference in Singapore!
-- **[Sept.
-2019]** Our paper about few-shot learning is accepted to NeurIPS 2019.
-- **[Mar.
-2019]** Our paper about few-shot learning is accepted to CVPR 2019.
+- **[Jan.
+2024]** Selected as a Research Assistant at IISc.
+- **[April.
+2024]** Paper Accepted at [UAI] (https://www.auai.org/uai2024/) 2024
+- **[Dec.
+2024]** Paper on Large Language Models on common sense reasoning tasks -submitted.
+- **[June.
+2023]** Joined as a Research ML Intern at IIT-B.
+- **[Aug.
+2023]** Graduated from BIT with a major in EEE.
+- **[June.
+2022]** Joined as a Research Intern at IISc.

 {% include_relative _includes/publications.md %}